ialnezami/catalogue/readme.md

 # Product Catalogue Application

-A modern product catalogue and shopping cart application built with Next.js and React.js.
+A modern product catalogue and shopping cart application built with Next.js, React.js, and MongoDB.

 ## Features